Nagadivyabikkina/Pokemon--Exercise/README(explains).md

 #File uploaded is a text file and if needs to be comiled please save it as PokeMon.java

-#compilation and running can be done as usual.
+#compilation and running can be done as usual.Please provide inputs while running.
+If using online compilers remove PUBLIC from 'public class pokemon'.

 #PROGRAM DESCRIPTION: